 Reed Reactor Visitor Information

 We offer free tours and labs to educational groups.
-If you would like to visit the reactor, for a tour or lab, please fill out a Tour Request Form.
+If you would like to visit the reactor for a tour and/or a lab please fill out a Tour Request Form.
 We will try to get back to you within 3 business days.
 For more information email us at firstname.lastname@example.org.
 Note: In general, we do not offer tours to individual members of the public, or groups that are not associated with educational institutions or programs fulfilling an educational mission.

 The tour lasts about 1 hour, and covers a wide range of topic, from the basics of reactor physics, to the operator training program, and the science we do at our reactor.
 Tours can easily be tailored for many different age groups and levels of education, from about sixth graders to adults.
 In addition to tours, we offer a variety of labs, listed below.

-We ask that you limit your group size to 24 people, and take responsibility for chaperoning any young children.
+We ask that you limit your group size to 30 people, and take responsibility for chaperoning any young children.
 If anyone in your group requires any specific accommodations (such as wheel chair access, a translator, ect.) let us know beforehand so we can make any arrangements necessary.
 Minimum age for tours and labs is 10 years old.